 I recommend allowing 6 - 8 business days for the entire process.
 If you need to submit an application more urgently, I can often accommodate urgent assignments.

-Resume Overhaul - Complete re-write, re-format and re-design of your resume which has the information employers and recruitment consultants need in the way they need it so you can confidently compete for the best jobs in the best organisations where the competition is toughest.
+Resume Overhaul - A re-write, re-format and re-design of your resume to ensure that it provides employers and recruitment consultants with the information they need in the way they need it so you can confidently compete for the best jobs in the best organisations where the competition is toughest.

 Selection Criteria - Your responses to selection criteria will be composed in a compelling and persuasive way to maximise your chances of convincing selection panels that you have what it takes to contribute at the next level.

 Interview Coaching - You will rapidly learn a unique framework to ensure you are fully prepared for interviews and techniques that enable you to manage the interview process to your best advantage, founded on the approaches adopted by highly successful candidates.

 Resume Update (updating a resume that I have prepared for you during the past three or four years) - Updating your resume ensures you will always be prepared for career opportunities if you want to leave your current employer, if your job becomes redundant, if your employer goes belly up or if your employer merges with another organisation and you no longer feel that you fit with the new culture or with your new boss (or both).